Wanna publish a book?

 Fewer barriers to entry

 Like I said, traditional publishing is a hard club to break into.
-A manuscript can be rejected just because it doesn’t fit a specific idea, or because the author doesn’t fit a specific idea.
+A book proposal or manuscript can be rejected just because it doesn’t fit a specific idea, or because the author doesn’t fit a specific idea.
 Even if your book is amazing, it can be rejected Just Because.
 With indie publishing, your book can have a chance at finding a readership based on its own merit, not based on the whims of someone else.

 Cons of self-publishing:

 As a budding industry, some people still turn their noses up at the idea of self-publishing.
 Since anyone can do it, that means there’s no quality control, so self-publishing still conjures the image of comically awful erotica novels lurking in the depths of Amazon.
-Of course, this isn’t entirely fair–there’s plenty of awful books published traditionally, and there’s plenty of great work published independently.
+Of course, this isn’t entirely fair–there are plenty of awful books published traditionally, and there’s plenty of great work published independently.
 But that stigma can be irritating to deal with.

-As an indie writer, you’re responsible for hiring people like editors and designers, managing your budget, tracking sales..
+As an indie writer, you’re responsible for hiring people like editors and designers, managing your budget, tracking sales.
 Dealing with the business aspects of publication can be daunting, but it’s also incredibly rewarding to watch your business grow entirely of your own doing!

 If you’re someone who likes to be in control of your own fate and claim your own success, indie publishing might be for you!
 If the thought of making your own creative and business decisions sound horrifying, maybe third-party publishing is for you.
+If you’d like to talk to one of our publishing strategists to get personalized advice on your book project and even get some of these book production services done-for-you, book a call here.

-Third-party publishing (traditional publishing)
+Reasons for Third-party publishing (traditional publishing)

 If you’re not up to the challenge of doing it yourself, your other publishing option is through a third-party publisher.
 Using a third-party publisher might give a bit of clout, but it’s not necessarily less work.